davidackerman/EM_aligner/doc/doc_diagnostics.md

 ## use updated_diagnostics (recommended)
 Calling updated_gen_diagnostics(rcsource, rc, zstart, zend, point_matches, options) will produce an output struct that has information about areas, perimeters and residuals that can be useful for diagnosing issues in sections.
-[Consult pdf file for more information] (doc/UpdatedDiagnosticsTools.pdf).
+[Consult pdf file for more information] (UpdatedDiagnosticsTools.pdf).